airctic/icevision/README.md

 Mantisshrimp provides an easy `Parser` interface for handling that, the main idea is that you only have to define how to parse a single sample and the library takes care of the rest

-But before all, let's get the path to our dataset and read the CSV file using `pandas`.
+But before all, let's get the path to our dataset and read the CSV file using `pandas`

 ```python
 source = Path('/home/lgvaz/.data/wheat')